Victoria Rowell

-Victoria Lynn Rowell (born May 10, 1959) is an American actress.
+Victoria Lynn Rowell (born May 10, 1959) is an American actress, screenwriter, director, and producer.
 She began her career as a ballet dancer and model before making her acting debut in the 1987 comedy film Leonard Part 6.
 In 1990, Rowell joined the cast of the CBS daytime soap opera The Young and the Restless as Drucilla Winters, her signature and longest role on television, for which she was nominated for three Daytime Emmy Awards.
 She departed from the show in 2007.
 Rowell is also well known for her role as Dr. Amanda Bentley in the CBS medical crime drama Diagnosis: Murder (1993–2001).
 From 1993 to 2000, she appeared on both series simultaneously.

 Rowell has had a number of roles in feature films.
-She starred alongside Eddie Murphy in the 1992 comedy The Distinguished Gentleman, and later had roles in films Dumb and Dumber (1994), Barb Wire (1996) and Eve's Bayou (1997).
-She is an 11-time NAACP Image Awards winner (for The Young and the Restless).
+She starred alongside Eddie Murphy in the 1992 comedy The Distinguished Gentleman, and later had roles in the films Dumb and Dumber (1994) and Barb Wire (1996).
+She is an 11-time NAACP Image Awards winner.

 Early life

-Vicki Lynn Rowell was born in Portland, Maine, on May 10, 1959.
+Victoria Lynn Rowell was born in Portland, Maine, on May 10, 1959.
 Her biological mother, Dorothy Rowell, was of English descent and a Mayflower descendant, and her birth father, whose surname was Wilson, was of Jamaican descent.
 Rowell knew very little about her father.
 Dorothy, who suffered from schizophrenia, took a taxi to a hospital to give birth to Rowell, leaving a son and two small daughters unsupervised.
 When she was 16 days old, Rowell, along with her two sisters, Sheree and Lori, were surrendered to child services.

 While living in Maine with foster parents Agatha C. and Robert Armstead, Rowell, then eight, began ballet lessons.
 She became a member of Sigma Gamma Rho sorority, an African-American Greek-lettered sorority.
 After dancing with the American Ballet Theater II and the Juilliard School of Music Dance Extension program with Antony Tudor, Rowell accepted guest-artist teaching posts in New England.